-with David Santiano, Deyin Mia Zhang, Xinran Azena Fan, and Yunru Casey Pan, NYU Shanghai; Barak Chamo, New York; Paolo Salvagione, Sausalito.
+with David Santiano, Deyin Mia Zhang, and Xinran Azena Fan, NYU Shanghai; Barak Chamo, New York; Paolo Salvagione, Sausalito.

 We’ve developed a cheap and simple way to mount a smartphone directly above a laptop display and dedicate it primarily to “Speaker View” during live teleconferences.
 Though many potential audiences exist, our target audience are college students who spend hours in classes with a host teacher giving presentations or holding seminars.

-We were pleasantly surprised by how well a quick prototype worked.
-We looked extensively into the world of smartphone clamps, brackets, and mounts, and found nothing optimized for our needs, so we designed our own. …
+We were pleasantly surprised by how well a first prototype worked.
+We looked extensively into the world of smartphone clamps, brackets, and mounts, and found nothing optimized for our needs…

 On the opposite end of the Media Lab complex from the Director’s office resides MIT’s Program in Art, Culture, and Technology (ACT), a long-unrelated program which spent 30 years on opposite side of campus, by choice.
 In 2010, after the Media Lab tripled its size with an expansion, MIT leadership decided to move ACT into the expanded complex, presumably for more interaction with the Media Lab.
 While the Media Lab is about “technologies that promise to transform,” ACT is about “critical studies and production.”